Disability / Police / Police powers / What if I'm arrested?

 What about my assistance dog?

-The Met Police guidance says an assistance dog is a dog that is used to help blind, deaf or disabled people.
+The Equality Act 2010 says an assistance dog is a dog used to help a blind people, Deaf people, disabled people, and people with epilepsy.
 This includes Guide Dogs, Hearing Dogs and Medical Protection Dogs.

 The police must give your assistance dog the following: